mbylstra/dreamwhammer/README.md

 DreamWhammer combines requests, BeautifulSoup and DjangoRestFramework to create RESTful APIs for websites that don't have them (even ones created in Dream Weaver).

-For example, the following is all that is required to create an api for crazysales.com.au:
+For example, the following is all that is required to create an api endpoint for crazysales.com.au:

 ```
 from dreamwhammer.views import DreamWhammerListView